FromAtoSHE® is a platform to discover women-owned businesses, explore female-founded nonprofits and advocate for the issues women care about.

-And this is both a problem for those accessing the encyclopedia as a reference, as well as, for a world that will increasingly see this data hoovered up and served back as artificial intelligence (AI) applications.
+And this is both a problem for those accessing the encyclopedia as a reference.
+It is also an issue in a world that will increasingly see this data hoovered up and served back as artificial intelligence (AI) applications.

-But as we are apt to do these days: rage on social media about both literal and perceived inequities… getting to the bottom of the problem doesn’t offer a convenient narrative or solution.
+But alas raging on social media won’t help.
+Because getting to the bottom of the problem doesn’t offer a convenient narrative or solution.

 So as I went through my own cycle of incredulity, then curiosity; I reached out on Twitter looking for answers and found some wisdom in the end…

 Wikipedia was created in early 2001 pretty much as you see it today.
 And it has grown steadily over over the intervening 20 years becoming a data-rich behemoth with no peer.
 There are a staggering fifty-seven million articles to be found in more than 300 languages edited by nearly 130K volunteers.